Skip to content

 The upload is byte-perfect: the manifest digest at the destination equals the manifest digest in the local store.
 That means a tag pushed from one host and pulled by another resolves to the same digest, and shed image inspect shows identical manifest annotations on both sides.

-Registry authentication uses your Docker credential helper (e.g. the shed-extensions Docker credential proxy when the extensions variant is running).
+Registry authentication uses your Docker credential helper (e.g. the Docker credential proxy extension when the extensions variant is running).
 For host-side shed image push invocations, the regular ~/.docker/config.json credential resolution applies.

 Manifest annotations